4.2. Safety outcomes

 More often than in other areas of pharmacoepidemiology does this result in considerable added value of multi-database studies that combine different data sources, such as the EUROMEDICAT studies (combining EUROCAT data with dispensing data) and of meta-analyses in which data sources from more than one country are combined.

-Large well-conducted population-based multinational studies are thus important to generate meaningful evidence of medicine safety in pregnancy and breastfeeding, also given the relative low prevalence of most exposures and outcomes.
+Large well-designed and properly conducted population-based multinational studies are thus important to generate meaningful evidence of medicine safety in pregnancy and breastfeeding, also given the relative low prevalence of most exposures and outcomes.
 When combining results from different databases in multinational studies, conventional meta-analyses may not perform adequately if the number of cases in some strata is zero, as those would be removed from meta-analyses, potentially making a safe medicine appear unsafe.
 Alternative methods include pooling data using Mantel-Haenszel approach or individual-level data pooling, if permissible from a data protection perspective (A Population-based Study of the Safety of Gabapentin Use During Pregnancy, EUPAS 38620; Individual-based versus aggregate meta-analysis in multi-database studies of pregnancy outcomes: the Nordic example of selective serotonin reuptake inhibitors and venlafaxine in pregnancy, Pharmacoepidemiol Drug Saf.
 2016;25(10):1160-69).

 Source of information on the beginning and end of pregnancy (to inform about the accuracy of any estimated timing of exposure relative to the outcomes critical windows);